Language Courses at The Johns Hopkins University School of Advanced International Studies

 The Georgetown Office of Fellowships, Awards, and Research (GOFAR) assists ambitious undergraduates to pursue academic excellence in independent and individual ways that go beyond the ordinary curriculum and requirements.
 GOFAR comprises several principal functions:

-The Office of Fellowships and Awards identifies and recruits highly motivated and accomplished students interested in applying to the most competitive, merit-based national and international fellowships and scholarships.
+The Office of Fellowships and Awards identifies and recruits students interested in applying for competitive, merit-based national and international fellowships and scholarships.
 These include the Fulbright, the Rhodes, the Marshall, the Mitchell, the Truman, and the Gates.
-The Office's website also includes a listing of many other awards that students may pursue independently.
 Students are encouraged to begin preparation for these competitions as early as the sophomore year, especially if they plan to study abroad as juniors.
 The Fellowships and Awards professional staff helps students not only to identify fellowship opportunities matched to their undergraduate experience but also to shape that experience in ways that allow for success in these competitions.
 For more information about fellowships, please contact firstname.lastname@example.org.